Kangaroo Creek Dam: Overview

-In 2016, work started on changes to the dam wall and the spillway.
+Between 2016 and December 2019, changes were made to the dam wall and the spillway.
 As a result of draining the dam, the historic Batchelor's Bridge once again became visible.
-The work was completed in Dec 2019.
-The dam again reached capacity on 26 Oct 2022.
+The dam again reached capacity on 26 October 2022.

-It is named after Kangaroo Creek, a tributary of the Torrens with a 18 km2 drainage basin, which enters the reservoir on its southern side.
+The dam and reservoir are named after Kangaroo Creek, a tributary of the Torrens which enters the reservoir on its southern side.